YahiaBakour/Comparative-Study---Advanced-Data-Structures/README.md

 - an α of 1 would be a linked list

-3 - To find a scapegoat, we must keep going up the tree untill we find a node with the following property
+3. To find a scapegoat, we must keep going up the tree untill we find a node with the following property

 ```
 size(left) ≤ α*size(node)
 size(right) ≤ α*size(node)
 ```

+4. Rebalance the entire tree about the scapegoat.